mariostx/bmp/README.md

 <h1>
-BMF - Bitcoin mining profitability
+BMP - Bitcoin mining profitability
 </h1>
 <br/>

 # Build and run using docker
-Go to the BMF root folder and run commands from the CLI.
+Go to the BMP root folder and run commands from the CLI.

 <br/>